Find Grad Schools

 31 Yearly Graduations

 California State University - Northridge comes in at #13 on our list of the most popular colleges offering master's degrees in speech communication.
 Each year, around 40,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 31 people received their master's degree in speech communication from CSUN.
-Around 43% of these students were from an underrepresented racial-ethnic group, and 57% were women.
+About 58% of this group were women, and 62% were students from an underrepresented racial-ethnic group.

 #14